Figs (company): Charitable operations

 FIGS also operates the Threads for Threads program, which donates sets of scrubs to countries with limited access to medical apparel.
 The program includes giving trips and results in the donations of scrubs around the world.
 By 2019 the initiative had donated over 500,000 sets of scrubs in over 35 countries.

 In the COVID-19 pandemic in early 2020, FIGS donated 30,000 sets of scrubs to New York hospitals Bellevue and Mount Sinai, and sent 100 care packages to health care workers every week.
 It contracted the production of over one million N95 masks and also donated them to hospitals and medical professionals.

 Marketing

 In October 2020, FIGS released a promotional video featuring a female osteopathic physician in neon pink scrubs reading a book titled "Medical Terminology for Dummies" while holding it upside down.
 The camera then cut to a zoomed in view of a blank badge labeled with the letters "DO".
-The video was taken down after widespread criticism as sexist, particularly from female osteopathic physicians.
+The video was taken down after widespread criticism as sexist, particularly from female physicians and osteopathic physicians.

 Hasson and Spear apologized for the video and said they planned to hire consultants to help with future videos to avoid repeating this mistake.
 FIGS later partnered with the American Osteopathic Association and pledged $100,000 to it.